 This platform is powerful, but doesn’t seem friendly enough.
-On one hand, there are many building blocks that you can use in your application in addition to the Dialog API available in the Watson Conversation interface.
+On one hand, there are many building blocks that you can use in your application in addition to the Dialog API available in the Watson Assistant interface.
 On the other hand, you’ll have to spend much time to integrate them into your project.

 Language and cost

-Watson Conversation tool supports 10 natural languages.
+Watson Assistant tool supports 10 natural languages.
 It’s a costly solution; you’ll pay $0.02 per call, but for an enterprise-level bot with a proven business model this price is not such a big deal.

-Watson Conversation tool requires some effort to start working with it and take advantage of its integrations.
+Watson Assistant tool requires some effort to start working with it and take advantage of its integrations.
 It’s an enterprise level solution, and it doesn’t sound like an option for an MVP chatbot project.

 There is a number of good engines in the market that can help you start the bot quickly.
 These tools have just started shaping up, but they improve to become better and better.